-Help Protect Lives And Property In The Event Of Wildfire By Reducing Wildfire Fuels
+Help Protect Lives And Property By Reducing Wildfire Fuels

 California law (PRC 4291) generally requires owners and lessees of structures located in areas with flammable vegetation to reduce vegetation within 100 feet of the structures.

 CAL FIRE's Guidelines encourage communities to create community-wide defensible space.
-The FSCMC is here to help you and your neighbors accomplish that goal.
+The FSCMC can help you and your neighbors accomplish that goal.
 See our grants page for information on how the FSCMC can help.